annappnkl/YVES/README.md

 This project started in June 2022 and was completed in February 2023

-YVES was developed as part of a Bachelor's thesis at the Ludwig-Maximilians-Universität (LMU) Munich, under the Human-Centered Ubiquitous Media group.
+YVES was developed as part of my Bachelor's thesis at the Ludwig-Maximilians-Universität (LMU) Munich, under the Human-Centered Ubiquitous Media group.
-It was evaluated at a public Open Lab Day event, demonstrating that playful interaction successfully improves non-experts’ understanding of AI.
+It was evaluated at a public prelimenary study at the Open Lab Day event at the LMU Munich.
 It was later on tested and placed in the Copernicus Science Center in Warsaw, Poland.
-Finally, it was further developed by the Ubiquitous Media group, without me, and placed in the Deutsches Museum, Munich, to further teach young people about AI.
+Research results of that exhibition demonstrated that playful interaction successfully improved non-experts’ understanding of AI.
+Finally, it was further developed by the Ubiquitous Media group in 2023, without me, and placed in the Deutsches Museum, Munich, to further teach young people about AI.

 ## About